chintal/toolchains/msp430-gcc-ti.md

 * `gdb` throws some `python` errors during initialization.
 It seems to work fine anyway, though at some point they should be looked into.

 * Ideally, `insight` should be able to run as well.
-The python errors seem to be the blocking issue there.
+The python errors might be related.
   Some TI docs suggest the `GUI`, presumably `insight`, is supported on windows only.

 * Firmware issue : `mspdebug` and `msp430-elf-gdb` seem to require different `ezFET` firmware versions.
 This is fairly problematic, resulting in the need to reflash the